Should I choose Austro Control exams?

 How much do the exams cost?

-The fees are £45 per exam.
-Bookings, changes & cancellations must be made 7 working days before the start of the exam week.
+The fees are £80 per exam.
+Bookings, changes & cancellations must be made 8 working days before the start of the exam week.
 That is the Wednesday, before 17:00 a week and a half prior to the start of the exam week.